 Nobody likes to talk about their own, utterly, utterly, absolutely, hilariously unavoidable death.
 But I want to discuss it with you for a little while now because it feels healthy to be aware of it; to avoid hopping through life blissfully unaware of my mortality, one day to be smote by a falling tree branch and, my consciousness obliterated, rendered a floppy assortment of blubber and bone.
 No; I see you, Death.
 I see you there, hanging around with your head down and your skeletal fingers thrust nonchalantly into the infinite pockets of your ghastly black shroud, whistling and kicking celestial pebbles waiting for me to cark it.
 Yeah, I see you.
 Bugger off.
 Continue reading

-Blackness and swirling drunk dreams of sex with people I’ve not seen or even thought about in ten years.
-The Mind works in mysterious ways.
-So does the Dick, apparently.
+Blackness and swirling drunk dreams of conversations with people I’ve not seen or even thought about in ten years.
 Continue reading

 Do you think you could beat your father in a fight?
 What about when he was in his prime?
 My uncle asked this very question at my father’s birthday dinner last weekend, and my father, without a hint of irony or humour, gazed straight into my eyes and told me he would ‘massacre’ me, even now.
 He’s 59 years old with a hernia and a beer gut, I am 25.
 The hubris.
 This simply won’t stand.
 Something must be done.

 I am going to break your nose, old man.
 Not now, not today, while you’re old and feeble and your best years are behind you.
 There’d be no satisfaction in that, there’d be no challenge.
 No, father, I’m going to go back to the 1980’s, I’m going to find you, and I’m going to make you wish I’d never been born.
 Continue reading